mslavkovik/AI-Ethics-Tutorials/README.md

 All the fairness tutorials (that Than's has made) are built on the German Dataset
-TODO: write a short description about the german dataset

 There are three tuorials for fairness as follows:
-1. German Credit Dataset analysis using Aequitas [link](Tutorials/Fair_tutorials/0_Aequitas German Dataset.ipynb)
+1. German Credit Dataset analysis using Aequitas [link](Tutorials/Fair_tutorials/0_Aequitas%20German%20Dataset.ipynb)
 2. Performing in processing bias migitagation with Gerry Fair Classifier on German Credit Dataset  [link](Tutorials/Fair_tutorials/0_in_profess_fair.ipynb)
 3. Performing post processing bias migitagation with calibrated odds-equalizing post-processing algorithm on the German Credit Dataset [link](Tutorials/Fair_tutorials/0_postprocessing_fair.ipynb)